 If you love Korean literature and want to be fluent enough to read a whole novel in its original language, the best place to learn is Listen & Learn.
 What makes our lessons so unique is that they are completely personalised, so whatever your goals and interests are, one of our teachers will tailor the perfect course just for you.
 Whether you want individual or group lessons, you can choose to have the class in the comfort of your home or office in Dublin, or online using Zoom or Skype.
 Just send us a quick enquiry now, and you’ll become a proficient Korean speaker before you know it!

-The Korean lessons are also available for 2 or more people studying together (Two-to-One Korean Lessons or Small Group In-Company Korean Lessons).
+The Korean lessons are also available for two or more people studying together (Two-to-One Korean Lessons or Small Group In-Company Korean Lessons).
 All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
 The booking must be made for all participants at the same time.
 Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster Korean Lessons can be run with up to 12 people.
 Enquire now about our Korean Courses or Take A Free Korean Level Test

 From our clients all over the world